Landscape with the Fall of Icarus: Mentions in other media

 The painting is the subject of W. H. Auden's poem of 1938, "Musée des Beaux-Arts", in which Icarus's fall is perceived by the ploughman as "not an important failure".
+It was also the subject of William Carlos Williams's poem of 1962, "Landscape with the Fall of Icarus" with "a splash quite unnoticed."

+Bertolt Brecht mentions this painting in one of his notes about theatre, titled "Alienation Effects in the Narrative Pictures of the Elder Brueghel", published in the revue Bildende Kunst, Nº4 (Berlin, 1957).
+Brecht praises Brueghel's capacity to create a beautiful Mediterranean landscape, undisturbed by the frightful event, which creates a balanced contrast.
+The german playwright writes that "he (Brueghel) doesn't allow the catastrophe to alter the idyll".

 The painting is shown in Nicolas Roeg's film The Man Who Fell to Earth (1976), where a character opens a book of paintings to an image of it.
 On the facing page a description points out that the scene remains calm, the event of the fall hardly noticed.
-The painting also figures into the Walter Tevis novel on which the film is based.
+The painting also figures into Walter Tevis's 1963 novel on which the film is based.
 The characters of Newton and Bryce discuss the painting near the end of chapter four, part two.
 Tevis also mentions the painting in his 1980 novel Mockingbird.
 In chapter five of the first section narrated by the character Mary Lou, the robot Spofforth brings the painting to her.

 Eric Steele, whose film The Bridge (2006) documents the suicides of two-dozen people who jumped off the world's most popular suicide site – the Golden Gate Bridge – throughout 2004, has compared images captured in his documentary to those of Bruegel's Landscape With the Fall of Icarus, because the fatal leaps go almost unnoticed by passersby.

 Coltrane Gilman and Michael Gnat* in front of Bruegel's painting.
 Round Went the Wheel by Frank Ceruzzi; directed by Janet Bentley.
 Broadway Bound Festival 2019.
 Photo: Emily Hewitt. (*Appears courtesy of Actors' Equity Association.)

 Composer Brian Ferneyhough's 1988 chamber work La Chute d'Icare was inspired by the painting: